supercoder186/Exo/README.md

 Functions are defined like so:

 ```
-fun name(type arg1, type arg2){
+fun (type) name(type arg1, type arg2){
   statements
   (return statement)
 }
 ```

-Arguments require types, but they are not type-checked
+Providing a type to the function is optional.
+If no type is provided, no type checks are performed on the return value Providing a type to the argument is mandatory.
+If you do not wish to perform type checks, you can use the type 'var'

 ```
 fun double(int a){